richselby7878/xm-labs-handy-flow-steps/README.md

 # Testing
 You can try out each new custom step via the Run Flow Step messaging form.
 Navigate to Messaging > Handy Flow Steps > Run Flow Step.
 Choose which step to run in the first dropdown.
 Each step has it’s own corresponding form section with some demo values in it.
-You can use the demo values supplied or over-type.
+You can use the demo values supplied or over-type with your own test values.

 <kbd>  <img src="/media/run_flow_step_form.png" width="900"> </kbd>

 At the bottom of the form, you can set yourself as a Recipient.
 When you click Send Message, you will get an initial email notification confirming the flow has been launched.
 A short while later, a second email will arrive with the step’s output values clearly shown.